maxrudolph/Mills_etal-Ensemble-Analysis/README.md

 # Senior-Thesis-stuff
 Files for Transdimensional Bayesian inversion of 1D geophysical resistivity surveys with a Monte Carlo Markov Chain approach

+Step 1: Synthetic Data Generation
+  - Master Script: Create Synthetic Data
+    - Generates and saves synthetic data for a virtual Schlumberger array field experiment based on user-set parameters
+  - Subscripts:
+    - calculateRho1D: The forward model for resistivity measurements via Schlumberger array.
+Outputs apparent resisitivity "measurements" given subsurface structure properties
+    - makeLambda: Makes a 'lambda matrix' based on electrode spacings which is required for calculateRho1D
+    - subStructGen: A library of virtual subsurface structures from which to generate synthetic data.

+Step 2: Inversion

 calculatedModel: a class made for ease of ensemble analysis and plotting; used in ensembleAnalysis3.

-calculateRho1D: the script for the forward model in this inversion.
-Outputs apparent resistivity "measurements" given depths and resistivities for layers in a subsurface environment

-createSyntheticData: Generates synthetic data for a virtual Schlumberger array field experiment given parameters like min and max electrode spacings, number of measurements, etc. Adds a specified amount of random Gaussian noise

 doSaving: Just a save statement for when we were generating a lot of large ensembles;
 matlab won't allow you to put a save statement in a parfor loop but if you hide that save statement in a function, it works!